-The cribwall begins at the end of the concrete debris on the left bank, and extends for approximately 160 feet downstream.
-The cribwall was designed to be this length not only to protect the most vulnerable portion of the bank, but also to reshape the bank in a way that will eliminate the "scalloped" shape that formed after the major failure during winter 2017.
+The crib wall begins at the end of the concrete debris on the left bank, and extends for approximately 160 feet downstream.
+The crib wall was designed to be this length not only to protect the most vulnerable portion of the bank, but also to reshape the bank in a way that will eliminate the "scalloped" shape that formed after the major failure during winter 2017.
 The 2D hydraulic model indicated flow eddying within the scalloped area and flow accelerating as it leaves the scalloped area, which suggests that the bank irregularity is susceptible to ongoing erosion.
 The modest narrowing of the channel mentioned earlier is related to addressing the scalloped bank in order to avoid hydraulic patterns that would increase the risk of further bank erosion.

-Construction of the left bank cribwall involves excavating below the river bed approximately 6 feet to place 1.5 ton boulders.
-Then logs are then place on top of these boulders and are back filled with half ton rock and then smaller channel material such as cobbles and gravels as you go up in elevation.
-A final set of boulders are placed at the back of the cribwall structure to anchor the logs.
+Construction of the left bank crib wall involves excavating below the river bed approximately 6 feet to place 1.5-ton boulders.
+Logs are then placed on top of these boulders and are back filled with half ton rock and then smaller channel material such as cobbles and gravels as you go up in elevation.
+Log sizes will be 15 feet long and vary in diameter from 9 to 15 inches in diameter.
+A final set of boulders are placed at the back of the crib wall structure to anchor the logs.
 These boulders are eventually buried after the project is complete with a slope of 2:1.
 The final slope is covered with an erosion control blanket and the whole structure and finished slope is heavily planted with willows, black cottonwoods (Figure 4).

 The right bank stabilization structure also incorporates boulders, logs with rootwads, and river bed material such as gravel and cobble.
-The basic design uses 1.5 boulders as footers to help support the logs and well as one footer log.
+The basic design uses 1.5-ton boulders as footers to help support the logs and footer log.
+Log sizes will be 18 feet by 18 inches in diameter.
 Log anchors will also be incorporated to secure them to the site.
 The area will also be revegetated with willows and black cottonwoods (Figure 5).

-Once vegetation starts to mature at both the cribwall and the right bank structure many of the elements of the design will start to blend in with the surrounding environment.
-A picture of a previously constructed cribwall with vegetation was provided by Balance Hydrologics (Figure 6).
+Once vegetation starts to mature at both the crib wall and the right bank structure many of the elements of the design will start to blend in with the surrounding environment.
+A picture of a previously constructed crib wall with vegetation was provided by Balance Hydrologics (Figure 6).